dougalstanton/rpg/_reports/cthulhu-dark-arkham-on-fire-2.md

 layout: series

 title: "Hunt for the Wolf Man"
+description: >
-summary: "Carolyn and Lita search for the cult followers of Umôrdhoth"
+  Carolyn and Lita begin their search for the cult followers of Umôrdhoth.
 date: 2022-03-15

 system: cthulhudark